JoseGlezMtz/VideoGame/VideogameProject/README.md

 ### **Summary**

-Forest Adventure" is a DBG that tells the story of the camp "_____", which one day is invaded by creatures from another dimension.
+Forest Adventure" is a DBG that tells the story of the camp "_____", which one day is invaded by creatures from another dimension.... themselves.
 Our campers and staff have the responsibility to defend the camp at all costs.

 ### **Gameplay**